 Turning to the legal issues, the chapter next addresses the legality of a U.S. default and the roles of the executive, legislative, and judicial branches.
 It confronts the constitutional issues that would be raised by a default and repudiation of the U.S. debt, in particular under Section Four of the Fourteenth Amendment (“The validity of the public debt of the United States . . . shall not be questioned”).
 It also examines the power of Congress under the Bankruptcy Clause to enact a law that would provide the U.S. with a discharge of its debt.
 To avoid some of the constitutional problems, it concludes that the most promising approach would be a default but under circumstances that make clear that the debt remains outstanding and that the U.S. is not relieved of its obligations.
 However, the default would be accompanied by the elimination of the U.S. consent to be sued on its debt in courts sitting in the U.S. and through asset-protection strategies that would reduce the likelihood that holders of the debt could reach non-immune-from-execution assets outside the U.S. The chapter concludes that a default and restructuring would be logistically feasible and arguably legally justifiable, although subject to substantial uncertainty.

 Mooney, Charles W. Jr., "United States Sovereign Debt: A Thought Experiment On Default And Restructuring" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1499.

 American Politics Commons, Banking and Finance Law Commons, Bankruptcy Law Commons, Contracts Commons, Economic Policy Commons, Finance Commons, Fourteenth Amendment Commons, International Relations Commons, Law and Economics Commons, Law and Politics Commons, Policy Design, Analysis, and Evaluation Commons, Public Administration Commons, Public Economics Commons